ekliao/EricLiaoDigitalGarden/src/site/notes/Mid-2014 MacBook Pro.md

 This was my first purchase and use of any Mac.
 The Evernote note below indicates I started using it in December 2014, or 9 years ago when I first attempted the Windows bootcamp installation (lasted a short couple of weeks).

 ![Screen Shot 2023-11-20 at 15.18.28.png](/img/user/Screen%20Shot%202023-11-20%20at%2015.18.28.png)
-# Hello, M3 new mac!
+# Hello, M3 new Mac!

 Today (2023-11-20) my new Macbook Pro Max M3 arrived.
 The old horse is still perfectly fine, but shows great strain when it comes to Zoom + screenrecording + running a couple of more apps at the same time.
 System resource monitor can drop to 10% of CPU, at which point Zoom and audio degrades and stutters.
 # The old duo

 I have two of these mid-2014 MacBook Pros, one being abandoned into my ownership by an ex-employer.
 They are great, but are long in the tooth.
 I am waiting with bated breath the rumored M3 15- or 16-inch MacBook Pro or Max to be available, hopefully by year end of 2023.
 In the meantime, I have to keep squeezing the last bit of juice out of these old faithful power horses, especially in video downsampling.
 Why would a one-hour iPad screen recording have a monstrous size of close to 10GB and sometimes take more than 12 hours just to downsize?